FNF-CNE-Devs/YoshiCrafterEngine/README.md

 # ⚠⚠ THIS ENGINE IS OUTDATED ⚠⚠
 ## Use [Codename Engine](https://www.github.com/YoshiCrafter29/CodenameEngine) instead.

-A year ago, it was presented as a "new moddable engine".
-However, as the community standards changes, the engine is now outdated, and has been replaced by the currently work in progress, [Codename Engine](https://www.github.com/YoshiCrafter29/CodenameEngine).
+**This project is over a year old, the code is HORRIBLE and the optimisation is HORRIBLE.**

-This project is over a year old, the code is HORRIBLE and the optimisation is HORRIBLE.
+**I don't wanna be affiliated with this old project of mine anymore.
+Use Codename instead.
+It actually have GOOD code, runs WELL (unlike yce), and have GOOD modding support.**

 Using YoshiCrafter Engine in its current state would leave you with a lot of problems, including, but not limiting to:
 - **Memory Leaks**: Playing it for too long would simply make the memory goes up more and more.
 Literally, don't try to fix it.